Uniforms of the United States Navy: Navy Working Uniform

 The Type II and III patterns are overall darker than their respective MARPAT progenitors, modified with different color shades and a vertically-aligned pixel pattern for the woodland version (compared to the horizontal alignment of woodland MARPAT).
 The additional patterns addressed the fact that the blue and grey Type I pattern was not meant for a tactical environment.
-Rank insignia is embroidered and worn on a tab in the center of the torso, name and "U.S. Navy" taps are embroidered in brown (Type II) or black (Type III).
+Rank insignia is embroidered and worn on a tab in the center of the torso, name and "U.S. Navy" tabs are embroidered in brown (Type II) or black (Type III).
 Backlash from Marines, including an objection from Commandant Conway, led to restrictions when wear regulations were released in 2010.
 The Type II is restricted for wear to Naval Special Warfare personnel, while Type III was restricted to Navy ground units until late 2016.

-The uniforms are primarily composed of a 50/50 nylon and cotton blend, which eliminates the need for a "starch and press" appearance and reduces the possibility of snags and tears from sharp objects (thus making the garment last longer).
+The uniforms are composed of a 50/50 nylon and cotton blend, which eliminates the need for a "starch and press" appearance and reduces the possibility of snags and tears from sharp objects (thus making the garment last longer).
 However this blend combines high flammability with the strength to hold onto the sailor's body while burning.

 In August 2016 the U.S. Navy announced that it is eliminating the NWU Type I in favor of the Type III which was phased in by 1 October 2019 for wear as the standard working uniform ashore for all Navy personnel.
-Type III will begin being issued to new navy recruits in October 2017.
+Type III began being issued to new navy recruits in October 2017.
 The Type II will remain restricted to wear by Naval Special Warfare sailors when in desert environments.
 The Navy's goal of developing a single working uniform for wear aboard ship and ashore and by all ranks and rates which the NWU Type I was supposed to fulfill was never realized by the Type I. Soon after its introduction it was found to be unsuitable for shipboard wear because of its lack of flame resistance and so was banned from wear aboard ship (except for when in port) thus making it essentially a uniform to be worn while ashore only.
 As a uniform for wear ashore only, a pattern designed to conceal stains aboard ships is not nearly as effective at concealment as a pattern designed to conceal people on land, thus the IIIs are used ashore.
 The Navy continues to work to develop a new shipboard working uniform.